raspberrypi/pico-vscode/README.md

 * `raspberry-pi-pico.ninjaPath`: Set custom ninja path
 * `raspberry-pi-pico.gitPath`: Set custom git path
 * `raspberry-pi-pico.cmakeAutoConfigure`: Enable/Disable cmake auto configure on project load
+* `raspberry-pi-pico.githubToken`: Set a Github personal access token (classic) with the `public_repo` scope to increase the rate limit.
+A GitHub personal access token (classic) with the `public_repo` scope.
+It is used to check GitHub for available versions of the Pico SDK and other tools.

 ## Known Issues

 - Cannot run project generator 2 times in a row without restarting the extension
 - Custom Ninja, Python3 or git paths are not stored in CMakeLists.txt like SDK and Toolchain paths so using them would require to build and configure the project thought the extension

+### Github Rate Limit

+If the extension fails to get available pico-sdk versions, it might be because of the Github API rate limit.
+You can create a personal access token (classic) with the `public_repo` and set it in the global extension settings to increase the rate limit.